iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 * Sprints
 * Compliance Suites

 Note: We have also recognized that we need to get more developer.
-Proper companys have dedicated people so called 'developer advocates' for that.
+Proper companies have dedicated people so called 'developer advocates' for that.
 To go to every conference in the world and tell everyone that their tool is the best.
 And also to write documentation.
-We have to do all that ourself.
+We have to do all that ourselves.
 However we have identified the need for it and are trying to set some time aside to do all that.

 ---

 ## Commercial Usage

-Note: Talking about commercial usage of XMPP is always a bit challenging because people are often oddly secretive about things and I'm usually under an NDE for most of the time.
-So it's usually easier for me to talk about other peoples projects.
+Note: Talking about commercial usage of XMPP is always a bit challenging because people are often oddly secretive about things and I'm usually under an NDA for most of the time.
+So it's usually easier for me to talk about other peoples project’s.
 However I still want to try to find some examples.

 ----